-A: Find your project in Finder and drag it onto the Video Editor window.

-B: Find your project in Finder and double-click it to open it.

-C: Click Open Project on the welcome screen.
-Then, locate the project file in the Finder box and click Open.

-D: Open the File menu and choose Open Project.
-Then, locate the project file in the Finder box and click Open.
+- A: Find your project in Finder and drag it onto the Video Editor window. - B: Find your project in Finder and double-click it to open it. - C: Click Open Project on the welcome screen.
+Then, locate the project file in the Finder box and click Open. - D: Open the File menu and choose Open Project.
+Then, locate the project file in the Finder box and click Open. - E: In the Import section click Add Media Files and select a project.